mipro98/infra/README.md

 ## Nextcloud stack

-The Nextcloud stack is fine-tuned for performance and simplicity using:
+The Nextcloud stack is carefully fine-tuned for performance and simplicity using:

 * A custom built Nextcloud image with `ffmpeg`, `imagemagick` and `ghostscript` for media previews.
 * **MariaDB** for a performant database